JS-RML/rockwalk/README.md

 6. Finally, source your new workspace everytime before use, or add it to your `.bashrc` script so that it is executed everytime you open the terminal.
 `$  source ~/ws_moveit/devel/setup.bash`

-### Dual-arm Demo with MoveIt!
+### 2. Demo with MoveIt!

-The following command will bringup two virtual UR-10 robots as in our lab setting.
+1. The following command will bring-up two virtual UR-10 robots as in our lab setting.
 `$  roslaunch ur10_dual_arm_gazebo_moveit_config demo.launch`
 Note, this has nothing to do with Gazebo simulator.
 Just the naming has been this way.
 Play around with these two arms by following MoveIt tutorials [this](https://ros-planning.github.io/moveit_tutorials/doc/quickstart_in_rviz/quickstart_in_rviz_tutorial.html) and [this](https://ros-planning.github.io/moveit_tutorials/doc/move_group_python_interface/move_group_python_interface_tutorial.html).
-Note that you can also plan paths for the robots in RViz, as in this sceengrab:
+You can also plan paths for the robots in RViz, as in this sceengrab:

 ![](media/lab_2_ur10s.png)

+2. You can also run the following script to visualize a dual-arm zigzag motion.
+Turn-off loop-animation in RViz.
+Take a look at the script to see how the robot is being controlled using MoveIt.
+`$  rosrun ur10_cm hong_kong_dual_arm_manipulation_operational.py`

+3. You can also practice writing your own code to come up with interesting robot motions like planning a circle, a spiral, etc. with one or both robot arms.

 ###  Concatenating gait and generating waypoints for the robot
 Here, we use the `MATLAB` scripts to generate a sequence of zigzag waypoints along